ALEXIS CHESNEY MS, ND, LAC

 • Eye symptoms: redness of eyes, itchy or burning eyes, discharge, floaters

-• Neurological symptoms: Bell’s palsy or facial nerve (cranial nerve VII) palsy ( the dropping of one or both sides of the face due to loss of muscle control), numbness, tingling, burning, shooting pain, weakness, cognitive changes, pain with eye movement, double vision, ringing in ears, vertigo
+• Neurological symptoms: Bell’s palsy or facial nerve (cranial nerve VII) palsy (the drooping of one or both sides of the face due to loss of muscle control), numbness, tingling, burning, shooting pain, weakness, cognitive changes, pain with eye movement, double vision, ringing in ears, vertigo

 Picture